smseerat/AIW-Azure-Well-Architected-Framework/00-GettingStarted.md

    ![](./media/gs-03.png "Lab Environment")

 ## Login to Azure Portal
-1. In the JumpVM, click on Azure portal shortcut of Microsoft Edge browser which is created on desktop.
+1. In the LabVM, click on Azure portal shortcut of Microsoft Edge browser which is created on desktop.

    ![](./media/gs-06.png "Lab Environment")